Drift Onboarding Tips

 We’ve seen a massive increase in engagement on sites with avatars.
 It’s definitely a nice touch to make someone feel like they’re actually talking to a person on the other side of that computer screen.
 You can put your own photo up by going here.

-Targeted Campaigns (a paid feature)
+Playbooks (a paid feature)

 Reach out with tailored messages at critical points.